 For the second part of the project, i.e., assessing individual-level predictors, the main outcome measures will be the parameter estimates and levels of significance for the predictors (e.g., BMI, age, sex, baseline severity) when added to simplified models that do not control for these factors, as well as the differences in endpoint effect sizes between models that do and do not control for the respective factors.

 The main predictor variables are: treatment, BMI, age, sex, baseline symptom severity (assessed either by BPRS or PANSS, or by their brief unidimensional counterparts), baseline symptom profile (assessed by individual BPRS and PANSS symptoms), early symptomatic improvement, and the presence of adverse events of interest.
-Predictor variables will primarily be included as continuous covariates, with potential interactions with treatment and/or trial, being checked in all analyses.
+Predictor variables will primarily be included as continuous covariates, with potential interactions with treatment and/or trial, being checked in all analyses, but may also be analyzed using e.g., factor analysis or supervised learning models like random forest, support vector machines, linear discriminant analysis, neural networks, in order to identify combinations of predictors with high predictive value.
 Since specific levels for certain predictors may only be covered in certain studies (e.g., adolescents not being represented in studies focused on adults and vice versa), some comparisons will necessarily be indirect.
 In such cases we will conduct also stratified analyses for each population.

 Depending on data availability/feasibility we may contrast outcome as measured by PANSS-6, PANSS, BPRS-6, and BPRS to outcome as measured by CGI or an established quality of life scale (e.g., QOLS, SQLS).